Kitware/VTK/Documentation/release/dev/viskores-const-count-array.md

-## Convert constant arrays to Viskores
+## Convert constant and affine arrays to Viskores

-Previously, if a dataset field was represented by a `vtkConstantArray`, the entire conversion process would fail.
-The Viskores data converters now properly convert `vtkConstantArray` to `viskores::cont::ArrayHandleConstant`.
+Previously, if a dataset field was represented by a `vtkConstantArray` or a `vtkAffineArray`, the entire conversion process would fail.
+The Viskores data converters now properly convert `vtkConstantArray` to `viskores::cont::ArrayHandleConstant` and `vtkAffineArray` to either `viskores::cont::ArrayHandleIndex` or `viskores::cont::ArrayHandleCounting`.

 This fixes problems seen in ParaView where the LOD conversion throws a warning (and reverts to a serial algorithm) in instances like multi-block datasets.